TampereHacklab/mulysa/README.md

    }'
 ```

-200 responses can be considered valid access, all other are invalid.
-200 responses will also contain some basic user data for example for showing in a door access welcome message.
+HTTP `200` responses can be considered valid access, all other are invalid. `200` responses will also contain some basic user data for example for showing in a door access welcome message.

-API will return these responses on certain error conditions:
+API will return these HTTP status code responses on certain error conditions:
- - 400 when query has invalid content
+ - `400` when query has invalid content
- - 404 when deviceid isn't found
+ - `404` when deviceid isn't found
- - 480 when phone number/NFC id/mxid is not found at all
+ - `480` when phone number/NFC id/mxid is not found at all
- - 481 when phone number/NFC id/mxid is found within member but has no access rights, response will also contain basic user data for example executing proper procedures and admin logs
+ - `481` when phone number/NFC id/mxid is found within member but has no access rights, response will also contain basic user data for example executing proper procedures and admin logs
+ - `489` if rate throttling kicks in

 There are two example implementations for esp32 based access readers that can be found here: